 Break down large, complex infrastructure into smaller, manageable, logical units.
 This improves code readability and makes infrastructure definition easier to understand, especially as your codebase grows.

 Write infrastructure code once and reuse it across projects, teams, or environments.
 This eliminates redundant code, saves development time, and speeds up deployments.
-The Don't Repeat Yourself (DRY) principle is essential—instead of copying and pasting large blocks of Terraform code for similar components, call the module multiple times with different inputs.
+The Don't Repeat Yourself (DRY) principle matters here.
+Instead of copying and pasting large blocks of Terraform code for similar components, call the module multiple times with different inputs.

 Use modules when you: